5 Common transactional email mistakes

 - Bounce management is the key to deliver mails to inbox

-- Authentications are MUST and can’t be overlooked
+- Authentications are a MUST and can’t be overlooked

 - Tracking will bring useful insights which eventually will transform into revenue

-- Cross promotion is a serious business, take it seriously
+- Cross promotion is a serious business, so make a plan

-- Involve Marketing into your Template Creation & Trigger formation Strategy.
+- Involve Marketing in your template creation & trigger formation strategy.

 If you are looking for a transactional email service that provides high speed of deliverability and best inbox rates at a affordable cost, do give us a try!
 Visit Pepipost.com now and explore our features.